 What to do if – hand wheel is not turning

-Maybe something is broken inside or something is stuck under the needle plate.
+Maybe something is shattered inside or something is stuck under the needle plate.
 If you have cleaned the whole machine and still this is persisting you may have to take the machine to repair shop.
-The broken things inside needs to be taken care of.
+The smashed things inside needs to be taken care of.

 Also, ensure that you avoid turning the hand wheel backwards to avoid any future problems with the machine.
 It should only be turned to the front (towards you)